-Income-producing stock availability risk - (BlackRock NVIT Equity Dividend Fund) depending on market conditions, income-producing common stocks that meet the subadviser's investment criteria may not be widely available and/or may be highly concentrated in only a few market sectors.
+Income-producing stock availability risk - depending on market conditions, income-producing common stocks that meet the subadviser's investment criteria may not be widely available and/or may be highly concentrated in only a few market sectors.
 This may limit the Fund's ability to produce current income while remaining fully diversified.

-Initial public offering risk - availability of initial public offerings ("IPOs") may be limited and a Fund may not be able to buy as many shares at the offering price as it would like, which may adversely impact Fund performance.
+Initial public offering risk - availability of initial public offerings ("IPO") may be limited and a Fund may not be able to buy any shares at the offering price, or may not be able to buy as many shares at the offering price as it would like, which may adversely impact a Fund's performance.
 Further, IPO prices often are subject to greater and more unpredictable price changes than more established stocks.

 Leverage risk - leverage may be created when an investment exposes a Fund to a risk of loss that exceeds the amount invested.
 Certain derivatives provide the potential for investment gain or loss that may be several times greater than the change in the value of an underlying security, asset, interest rate, index or currency, resulting in the potential for a loss that may be substantially greater than the amount invested.
 Some leveraged investments have the potential for unlimited loss, regardless of the size of the initial investment.
-Because leverage can magnify the effects of changes in the value of a Fund and make a Fund's share price more volatile, a shareholder's investment in a

-Fund may be more volatile, resulting in larger gains or losses in response to the fluctuating prices of a Fund's investments.
+Because leverage can magnify the effects of changes in the value of a Fund and make a Fund's share price more volatile, a shareholder's investment in a Fund may be more volatile, resulting in larger gains or losses in response to the fluctuating prices of a Fund's investments.
 Further, the use of leverage may require a Fund to maintain assets as "cover," maintain segregated asset accounts, or make margin payments, which might impair a Fund's ability to sell a portfolio security or make an investment at a time when it would otherwise be favorable to do so, or require that a Fund sell a portfolio security at a disadvantageous time.
-Certain derivatives provide the potential for investment gain or loss that may be several times greater than the change in the value of an underlying security, asset, interest rate, index or currency, resulting in the potential for a loss that may be substantially greater than the amount invested.
-Some leveraged investments have the potential for unlimited loss, regardless of the size of the initial investment.

-Limited portfolio holdings risk - because a Fund may hold large positions a smaller number of securities, an increase or decrease in the value of such securities may have a greater impact on a Fund's value and total return.
-Funds that invest in a relatively small number of securities may be subject to greater volatility than a more diversified fund.
+Limited portfolio holdings risk - because a Fund may hold large positions in a smaller number of securities, an increase or decrease in the value of such securities may have a greater impact on a Fund's value and total return.
+Funds that invest in a relatively small number of securities may be subject to greater volatility than a more diversified investment.